pminina01/readthedocs/Database-target.md

   * _precision_ - Database parameter precision.
 [Byte](Data types) Default: 0
   * _scale_ - Database parameter scale.
 [Byte](Data types) Default: 0
   * _size_ - Database parameter size.
 [Integer](Data types) Default: 0
+  * _dbType_ - One of the values of [DbType](https://docs.microsoft.com/en-us/dotnet/api/system.data.dbtype) (e.g. "int32", "decimal", "datetime2"),
+  or a value of DBType like prefixed with the property name, e.g. "SqlDbType.NChar" will set the property "SqlDbType" on "NChar".
+  Another example: `"NpgsqlDbType.Json"` with NpgsqlParameter.
+   Introduced in NLog 4.6
+  * _useRawValue_ - nullable boolean.
+Use the rawValue (from the IRawValue interface) for the value. `null` means yes for non-string-type, this is the default.
+Introduced in NLog 4.6
+  * _format_ - format for parsing the value when not using the rawValue, of if the rawValue conversion to has been failed.
+Introduced in NLog 4.6
+  * _culture_ - culture for parsing the value, analogous as "format".
+Introduced in NLog 4.6

 ### Performance Options
 * **OptimizeBufferReuse** - Reduce logging overhead, by allowing buffer reuse.
 Default: `True`